Divorce Classes in Utah

 Eric M. Swinyard & Associates, PLLC is a Utah family law practice.
 If you need a divorce attorney in Utah, we are here to provide you with affordable legal services to protect your rights.
 We help our clients with a number of important legal services, including, Divorce, Family Law, Paternity, Adoption, Asset Protection, Litigation, Contracts, Mediation, and parental visitation scheduling.
 We understand how difficult the process of divorce is for our clients and their families.
 We are here to help you through the legal process, so that you and your family can move forward to a happy future beyond divorce.

 For More Information

-If you need more information about divorce classes in Utah, or you need to speak to an attorney about your rights in the divorce process, contact Eric M. Swinyard & Associates, PLLC, and ask to schedule your free consultation for an assessment of your case.
+If you need more information about divorce classes in Utah, or you need to speak to an attorney about your rights in the divorce process, contact Eric M. Swinyard & Associates, PLLC, and ask to schedule your consultation for an assessment of your case.
 We help our clients in South Jordan, Salt Lake County, Provo, and Utah County through the legal process of divorce.